NREL/HPC/docs/Documentation/Applications/starccm.md

 STAR-CCM+ can be run interactively on Eagle using X windows.
 The network licenses are checked out from the license server running on wind-lic.nrel.gov.

+???+ Note "Notes"
+    STAR-CCM+ is not supported on Vemilion and Swift.

 First, build your simulation `<your_simulation.sim>` on your workstation and copy to your `/scratch/$USER/<sim_dir>` directory on Eagle: